 - What other groups might give me the same feeling?

-If you chose the word ‘mindfulness’, you might think about what it would feel like to be mindful at work, home, in your studies, in your friendships.
+If you chose the word ‘mindfulness’, you might think about what it would feel like to be mindful at work, at home, in your studies, and your friendships.

 - What would it be like to be mindful at the gym?